 Try to find an insurer that can meet multiple needs of the co-op.
 Insurers that also offer personal insurance and financial planning can save you and your employees/members time and effort.
 It can also save you money.
 It might also be helpful to check with your local Chamber of Commerce.
 Chambers often negotiate group coverage on behalf of their members.

-Once you receive a quote from an insurer, ask some additional questions to make sure you’re getting the coverage you need.
+Once you receive a quote from a co-operative insurance provider, ask some additional questions to make sure you’re getting the coverage you need.
 Asking the following questions might help when reviewing quotes:

 Most insurance policies cover one year, but you may get better rates by signing up for multi-year policies.